Contenders Lining up to Take Down Warriors as NBA Enters Stretch RunCommercial Content | 21+ | T&Cs Apply

 Milwaukee Bucks (+850) – The Bucks have maintained a consistent level of excellence throughout the season and are trending to be the No. 1 seed for the Eastern Conference while claiming home-court advantage at the sparkling new Fiserv Forum throughout the playoffs.
 Led by MVP frontrunner Giannis Antetokounmpo (-250 to win MVP) and his well-rounded game on both sides of the ball, Milwaukee has a chance to end an NBA title drought that dates back to 1971 when Kareem Abdul-Jabbar and Oscar Robertson powered the Bucks to their lone championship.

 Antetokounmpo has plenty of help offensively in point guard Eric Bledsoe and inside-out scorer Khris Middleton.
 Seven-footer Brook Lopez brings additional size defensively in the paint and has shown an ability to knock down 3-point shots when left on the perimeter.
-First-year coach Mike Budenholzer will have to heal some of the scars of last year’s first-round exit at the hands of the Boston Celtics since the Bucks have not won a playoff series since 2001, but the championship window appears to be opening in Milwaukee.
+First-year coach Mike Budenholzer will have to heal some of the scars of last year’s first-round exit at the hands of the Boston Celtics since the Bucks have not won a playoff series since 2001, but the championship window appears to be opening in Milwaukee so this is the perfect time to use your Borgata bonus code.

 (Giannis Antetokounmpo photo credit: Jeff Hanisch/USA TODAY Sports) 123683